arschles/www/content/blog/gophercon2018-cfp.md

 ## "Correctness"

 In order for us to accept your proposal, we have to know that _you_ know what you're talking about.
-So tell us why!
+So tell us that you do!

 It's easy to talk yourself out of submitting because you don't feel like you're an expert.
 I do it all the time.